Urban Moonlight: A New Genre in 19th Century European Painting

-Initially known for society portraits, Sir William Orpen (the knighthood came after the end of the war) became an official artist of the First World War and produced work of such stunning, yet horrific reality, that they still have the power to shock today.
+Initially known for society portraits, Sir William Orpen (the knighthood came after the end of the war) became an official artist of the First World War.
+He produced works of such stunning yet horrific reality, that they still have the power to shock today.

 This painting was reluctantly passed by the official censor after Orpen used his connection to the Director of Military Intelligence to ask him to intervene in the censor’s decision to ban this painting.
-Understandably, the censor would not have been happy with Orpen’s decision to show a sympathetic response to the German dead, but this scene of quiet decay after the war machine has moved on, cannot fail to evoke sympathy.
+Understandably, the censor would not have been happy with Orpen’s decision to show a sympathetic response to the German dead.
+However this scene of quiet decay after the war machine has moved on, cannot fail to evoke sympathy.
 The lighting of this scene is incredibly stark, creating a calcified effect.
-Orpen uses no half-tones, the blue-green depicts the decay of the two men left behind.
+Orpen uses no half-tones, a blue-green depicts the decay of the two men left behind.
 The bright light does not allow us to push them into the shadows.
-This was the reality, and this is how Orpen wished us to see the consequences of what was taking place.
+This was the reality and this is how Orpen wished us to see the consequences of what was taking place.

-In this his third canvas on the subject, Orpen began another panorama of those who had taken part in the Peace Conference, but then painted everyone out and replaced it with the coffin of the unknown soldier, covered with a Union Jack, two semi-naked guards and cherubs floating above in the Hall of Peace at the Palace of Versailles:
+In this his third canvas on the subject, Orpen began another panorama of those who had taken part in the Peace Conference, but then painted everyone out.
+He replaced them with the coffin of the unknown soldier, covered with a Union Jack, flanked by two semi-naked guards and cherubs floating above in the Hall of Peace at the Palace of Versailles.

-The Imperial War Museum, however, were not impressed and they rejected the painting saying, “It did not show what we wished shown,” and they withheld the final payment due to the artist.
+The Imperial War Museum, however, was not impressed and they rejected the painting saying “It did not show what we wished shown,” and they withheld the final payment due to the artist.

 In 1928, in tribute to General Haig, Orpen painted out the figures, leaving the memorial to the war dead in solitary position, thereby changing the work from a condemnation of the reality of war, to a homage to the soldier-hero.